Organizing Your Cleaning Routine

 It’s important to list down your answers to these questions first.
 Each home may be different, but obviously, there are chores we all cannot do without.

-To help you get things done, delegate tasks to each member of the family.
-My boys, for example, help out in getting the trash out weekly and keeping their bathrooms tidy by wiping down the countertops and toilet rim every night while my husband will take care of cleaning up the kitchen after dinner.
+To help you get things done, delegate tasks to each family member.
+My boys, for example, help out by getting the trash out weekly and keeping their bathrooms tidy by wiping down the countertops and toilet rim every night, while my husband takes care of cleaning up the kitchen after dinner.

 Breaking down tasks is something I find very helpful in establishing routines so I suggest tackling 5 major cleaning tasks per day, and one or two major tasks on weekends.

-Here’s a simple outline of cleaning tasks you can do on a daily and weekly basis.
+Here’s a simple outline of cleaning tasks you can do daily and weekly.
 Of course, you should tailor this list according to your particular needs:

 Daily Cleaning Routine

 I suggest using a timer for tasks.
-For daily tasks, for example, set your timer for 15-30 minutes a day and do what you can for each task.
+For daily tasks, for example, set your timer for 15-30 minutes daily and do what you can for each task.
 With just a few minutes of work, you’ll easily be able to keep chaos at bay!

-For weekends, the time you’ll spend on each task will vary, so just set a specific time, like from 9 to 12.
-Knowing when you will be done with these tasks will help you be motivated to get things done and you can reward yourself with a nice lunch afterward for example.
+For weekends, the time you’ll spend on each task will vary, so just set a specific time, like 9 to 12.
+Knowing when you will be done with these tasks will help you be motivated to get things done, and you can reward yourself with a nice lunch afterward, for example.

-A few core tasks you can do on a daily basis are the following:
+A few core tasks you can do daily are the following:

 1. Clean the kitchen after preparing meals or after everyone is done eating.